mdolab/MACH-Aero/machAeroTutorials/overset_analysis.rst

 Plot the Iterations in realtime
 -------------------------------
-If you want to have a graphical representation of all the ADflow variables, ``adflow_util`` comes in handy aswell.
+If you want to have a graphical representation of all the ADflow variables, ``adflow_util`` comes in handy as well.
 It has an additional package called ``adflow_plot``.
 If you installed it using pip, you can simply start it this way:
 ::